ProAir 12V Air Conditioning System

 New!
 Ford Transit Brackets Now available from us: Click Here

 Depending on your application you may choose to make your own brackets.
 A few spots allow for the horizontal mount condenser to be flat mounted directly into the Ford Transit frame.
 See below for a couple examples. (click on thumbnail for full image)

 Extended Length Ford Transit

 What are the evaporator blower differences with the two units you sell?

-The 916 evaporator/blower is a cabinet unit that is intended to be mounted high with a direct output via a residential style register/grate cover.
+The 916 evaporator/blower is a cabinet unit that is intended to be mounted with a direct output via a residential style register/grate cover.
 This will not require any additional ducting and saves the most amount of space.
 This is the evaporator of choice for high humidity environments.
 It has a larger evaporator surface area than the 981 and dual drain ports allowing for quicker condensation drip.

 The 918 evaporator/blower is a ducted blower that uses standard 2.5" A/C duct outputs used in the automotive industry.
 It will still require a register/grate opening to suck air into the evaporator, but the climate controlled air output is via the A/C ducts.
 These are typically placed under cabinets or under rear beds.

 The early version of this kit (Generation 1) had a loud fan on the compressor case.
 This version (generation 3) does not and the compressor is cooled on its own and is relatively quiet.
 The dual condenser fans are the loudest part of the system, and with a direct line of sight measure 71dB at 4' away. (same as a Dometic Penguin II rooftop 115V unit).

 You will be required to provide the 6Gauge wiring to run to the control panel and to the compressor from your battery and/or electrical system as well as a 150A Circuit breaker to protect the circuit.
 You will also be required to rent, purchase or borrow a Pex style Knipex tool to crimp the A/C line connections.